ricardo-0x07/frontend-nanodegree-neighborhood-map/README.md

 This project was created as part of the Frontend Nano Degree Programme i did with Udacity

 ## Installation

-enter the following url in a browser and press enter:http://ricardo-0x07.github.io/frontend-nanodegree-neighborhood-map
+1. Enter the following url in a browser and press enter: http://ricardo-0x07.github.io/frontend-nanodegree-neighborhood-map

 ## Usage
 1. After the application has been loaded successfully, you may click on the markers to see details of interest.
 2. use the search field above the list displayed on the left to search for a specific location(s).
-3. you may also click on addresses displayed in the list to see details for the locations displayed over the respective markers
+3. you may also click on addresses displayed in the list to see details for the locations displayed over the respective markers.
+4. On a small mobile device the list is hidden by default you may access it by clicking the hamberger button. once you select a list item the list will collapse aging and display the may with info window for the marker you selected.

 ## Contributing